-Qualified students in the College who wish to pursue a joint BA/MA degree in Digital Studies should consult with their College Adviser and/or the College BA/MA Adviser, followed by conversations with the Digital Studies academic director and the Dean of Students Office in the Division of the Humanities.
+Qualified students in the College who wish to pursue a joint BA/MA in Digital Studies should consult with their College adviser and/or the College BA/MA Adviser, followed by conversations with the Director of Digital Studies and the Dean of Students Office in the Division of the Humanities.
 Interested students are advised to begin these discussions by the end of their second year in the College.

-Potential applicants should meet with their College adviser during the Autumn Quarter of their third year to confirm that the student is far enough along in their College program to complete the course requirements for both degrees within four years.
+Potential applicants should meet with their College adviser during the Autumn Quarter of their third year to confirm that they are far enough along in their College program to complete the course requirements for both degrees within four years.

-Permission to receive concurrent BA/MA degrees in Digital Studies is a privilege extended only to those undergraduate students who have demonstrated a record of uncommon excellence and who are sufficiently advanced in the fulfillment of the undergraduate degree requirements.
+Permission to receive concurrent BA and MA degrees is a privilege extended only to those undergraduate students who have demonstrated a record of uncommon excellence and who are sufficiently advanced in the fulfillment of the undergraduate degree requirements.
 The academic demands on these students are significant, and applicants are carefully reviewed in the context of both their undergraduate major and the Digital Studies degree requirements.